 Cool refreshing slices of cucumbers make the perfect healthy snack for a hot summer day.
 They are a great compliment to a wholesome salad and humans all over the world enjoy this vegetable snack.

 Every time I cut up some cucumber slices, I always notice my dog eyeing me with those large puppy eyes.
 But wait, can dogs eat cucumbers?

-Dogs can safely eat cucumbers when given to them in moderation.
+Yes, Dogs can safely eat cucumbers when given to them in moderation.
 In fact, cucumbers are known to provide dogs with a little bit of everything.
-They are well-rounded nutritional vegetables with extremely low calorie, making them a clear winner for your dogs.
-That’s a great thing because “clear winners” are not common.
+They’re well-rounded nutritional vegetables with extremely low calorie, making them a “clear winner” for your dogs.

 Cucumbers are an excellent source of Vitamin K, Molybdenum, Biotin, Copper, Manganese, Potassium to name a few.
 But what exactly does this mean in terms of health benefits for your canine pal?
 Let’s further investigate.

 Table of Contents

 - Health Benefits: Dogs and Cucumbers

 To fully grasp the health benefits of feeding cucumbers to your dog, let’s examine the nutritional value of cucumbers.
 A common misconception is that cucumbers don’t offer a lot of nutrients for you and your dog.

 Many people think that there’s a lot of water, but not enough nutrients.
 They’re only partly right.
 Cucumbers are filled with a variety of great vitamins and minerals your dog can enjoy.